sccn/eeglab/functions/statistics/README.txt

 Bootstrap and permutation take about 5.2 second on a Macbook pro at 2Gz (that's 6.4 millions t-test and there is not a single loop).
-You then may use the included fdr.m function to correct for multiple comparaisons
+You then may use the included fdr.m function to correct for multiple comparisons

 p = fdr(p);